solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 rarely useful in practice that it's not worth testing them.

 The main area where this was applied was restricting the dual weight-plane use to single partition encodings.
-Technically ASTC allows dual-plane encodings for two and three partition encodings, but trying to store two planes of weights AND four or six color endpoints nearly always requires too much quantization of the stored values to be useful.
+Technically ASTC allows two planes of weights for two and three partition encodings, but trying to store this many weights AND four or six color endpoints nearly always requires too much quantization of the stored values to be useful.

-One side effect of this removal is that we know that the dual-partition path in the codec only ever has to handle a single partition, which allows that code path to be streamlined for even more performance.
+One bonus side effect of this removal is that we know that the dual-partition path in the codec now only ever has to handle a single partition, which allows that code path to be streamlined for even more performance.

 Dynamic search-space reduction
 ------------------------------

 The second set of changes I made to the compressor were those that dynamically reduce the searched encoding space based on predicted benefit of those encodings.
-Most of the search-space reduction today is based on data point extrapolation.
+Most of the dynamic search-space reduction today is based on data point extrapolation.
 Do some trials, and based on that empirical data extrapolate to see if further trials along that axis of the search space are likely to beat the best encoding we already know about.

-The first major area where this is applied is to the use of dual weight-plane encodings.
+The first major area where this is applied is to the use of the dual weight-plane encodings.
 ASTC can assign any one of the 4 color channels to the second weight plane, so we technically have 4 candidates to try for RGBA data.
 If the error for the first attempted dual-plane encoding is more than X% worse than best single-plane encoding, then we assume that no dual-plane encoding is worth considering and early-out the dual-plane searches.

 We can be quite conservative with the values of X here - a lack of suitable bitrate means that image quality often collapses for bad coding choices.